prettier/prettier/docs/cli.md

 prettier --config ./my/.prettierrc --write ./my/file.js
 ```

-You can also use `--config` if your configuration file lives somewhere where prettier cannot find it, such as a `config/` directory.
+You can also use `--config` if your configuration file lives somewhere where Prettier cannot find it, such as a `config/` directory.

 If you don't have a configuration file, or want to ignore it if it does exist, you can pass `--no-config` instead.

 ## `--ignore-path`

 Path to a file containing patterns that describe files to ignore.
-By default, prettier looks for `./.prettierignore`.
+By default, Prettier looks for `./.prettierignore`.

 ## `--require-pragma`

-Require a special comment, called a pragma, to be present in the file's first docblock comment in order for prettier to format it.
+Require a special comment, called a pragma, to be present in the file's first docblock comment in order for Prettier to format it.

 ```js
 /**